-Each proposer of a theme or network session is asked to identify one science priority area in ICES Science Plan to which the proposal is predominantly linked, and to list other science priority areas that are also relevant.
+Each proposer of a theme or network session is asked to identify one theme in ICES Science Plan to which the proposal is predominantly linked, and to list other science themes that are also relevant.

-Each theme session proposal must be supported by at least two conveners from different countries, with a maximum of three conveners for regular ICES sessions and up to four when the session is co-sponsored by another organization.
+Each theme session proposal must be supported by at least two conveners from different countries, with a maximum of three conveners for regular ICES sessions and up to four when the session is co-sponsored by another organization (e.g. PICES).
 Theme session proposals are reviewed and selected by ICES Science Committee (SCICOM).
 Proposals including more than the specified numbers of conveners will not be accepted for review.

-A SCICOM subgroup ranks the proposed theme sessions, based on an indicative vote on their quality by all SCICOM members.
-The group selects, in the first instance, the most highly ranked theme sessions linked to each of ICES seven science priorities.
-In the case of "Seafood production", one session is selected for an aquaculture topic and one for a fisheries topic to reflect the relative scale of work related to this priority.
-The group then selects the next best theme session proposals in each of four different science priority areas, excluding seafood production.
+All SCICOM members are invited to give an indicative vote on the quality of the proposed theme session proposals, and subsequently, a SCICOM subgroup ranks the proposed sessions.
+The group selects, in the first instance, the most highly ranked theme sessions linked to each of ICES seven science themes.
+In the case of "Food from the sea", one session is selected for an aquaculture topic and one for a fisheries topic to reflect the relative scale of work related to this theme.
+The group then selects the next best theme session proposals in each of the remaining science themes, excluding "Food from the sea".
 This approach is used to achieve an overall balance of scientific topics among theme sessions while leaving some flexibility to accept excellent crosscutting proposals and excellent proposals whatever the topic.
+The subgroup similarly ranks the network session proposals.

-One theme session is always reserved for contributed papers on any marine science topic of relevance to ICES, with two, up to a maximum of three, conveners identified by SCICOM.
+One theme session is always reserved for contributed papers on any marine science topic of relevance to ICES, with two to three conveners identified by SCICOM.
 The contributed papers session maximizes opportunities for marine scientists to share science that is not directly related to the topics covered by other theme and network sessions.